 Over the last few years, as I put my attention on healing my gut, I transitioned into eating a paleo type of diet that removed most grains and beans (carbs).
 I didn’t actually intend to be eating a low-carb diet but without grains and beans my carbohydrate consumption went way down.
 At first, I felt really good but over the years I noticed my energy was low, I had a hard time getting through my workouts and I wasn’t sleeping well.
 I had adrenal fatigue.

 Carbs are extremely important in the body, specifically their role in signaling to the hypothalamus (the main hormone-signaler in the body) that you are in a fed, relaxed state.
-When don’t get enough carbs (or any of the primary nutrients; protein, fat) your body is under stress.
+When you don’t get enough carbs (or any of the primary nutrients; protein, fat) your body is under stress.
 Stress causes your adrenals to produce the stress hormone cortisol.

 Constant output of cortisol from the adrenals leads to the disruption of every other hormone, contributing to things like fatigue, PMS, cravings, and weight gain.